salvadornm/cerisse/docs/theory/equations/turbcomb.md

 The transformation "thickens" the flame but maintains the correct flame speed by increasing diffusion accordingly.

-The sub-grid wrinkling requires modelling and this is usually done in the ATF context by the inclusion of a so called \emph{efficiency function}.
+The sub-grid wrinkling requires modelling and this is usually done in the ATF context by the inclusion of a so called efficiency function.
 The efficiency function, $$E$$, is defined by a dimensionless wrinkling factor $$\mathcal{E}$$, and its ratio between a laminar flame compared with its thickened counterpart.
 Inclusion into the ATF model results in a modification to the reactive scalar transport equation:

 $$